Building Android Application with Gradle

 }

-To start such a build, use the following command. command on the command line of the associated project.
+To start such a build, use the following command.

 gradle build